 How will communities be prioritized for beautification and art projects?

 Communities along the state Highways in all 58 California counties stand to benefit from Clean California.
 Caltrans will ramp up trash collection efforts and incorporate sustainable landscapes along state highways.
 Caltrans will fund projects on local streets and roads, tribal lands, parks, pathways and transit centers through a new grant program to clean up and enhance public spaces.

-Caltrans is currently developing the criteria to equitably award the local grants to underserved, rural and urban communities throughout the state.
+Caltrans developed the criteria to equitably award the local grants to underserved, rural and urban communities throughout the state.
 Communities with unique and significant projects that meet the program's criteria will be eligible to receive funds based on need, population and the number of proposals.
-Caltrans will match local investments using a need-based formula that provides additional state support to underserved communities with a goal of funding 100 local projects throughout California a year.
+Caltrans will match local investments using a need-based formula that provides additional state support to underserved communities with a goal of supporting more than 200 local projects throughout California.

 What does upkeep look like after the three-year Clean California effort is finished?

 This initiative focuses on driving a cultural shift of shared responsibility and community pride for the cleanliness of our roadways through education on properly throwing away trash and the impacts littering has on natural resources, waterways, public safety and health to encourage Californians to do their part to keep our state clean.